Achieving Privacy on the Internet

 Cloud Service/Drive: Same as above

-Notes: Apple is a giant corporation that still is distrustful, so I only recommend Graphene for here.
-I don’t like Apple putting in hidden opt-out features every update.
+Notes: Apple is a giant corporation that still cannot be trusted and has gotten caught spying [1] [2], so I only recommend Graphene for here.
+I also don’t like Apple introducing opt-out privacy breaching features in updates.

 Secureblue is my main recommendation for desktop.
 It’s as convenient as it’s secure.